-Anyone who follows these core principles and values can take action in the name of Extinction Rebellion
+Anyone who supports these demands and wants to follow these core principles may call themselves a rebel and take action in the name of Extinction Rebellion.

 Taking part in an action for the first time can be both exciting and a bit scary.
-If you are thinking of joining an action, it is essential to follow an action training, also called an NVDA (Non-Violent Direct Action) training.
-In such a training various aspects are discussed, including:
+If you are thinking of joining an action, it is essential to follow an action training, also known as an NVDA (Non-Violent Direct Action) training.
+Various aspects are discussed in this training, including:

-- How to manage the risks of getting arrested?
+- How do you manage the risks of getting arrested?

 - What are the legal consequences of getting arrested?